mileswd/mac2imgur/README.md

 # mac2imgur

+:warning: Warning: This project is not currently actively maintained. :warning:

 ![mac2imgur running on macOS Yosemite](https://i.imgur.com/WrMhzbe.png)

 A simple Mac application designed to make uploading images and screenshots to [imgur.com](https://imgur.com) quick and effortless.